Metropolitan Migration Foundation Committee

 Andy Gregg, Chair

 Andy has many years’ experience as a CEO and senior manager in the Third Sector.
-He is currently a freelance consultant working on migration-related issues and was formerly the CEO of Charities Evaluation Service.
-Andy is Chair of the Migrants Resources Centre and Vice Chair of Refugee Action.
-He was Director of RETAS (Refugee Education and Training Advisory Service) from 1996 to 2004 and has been a trustee of the Refugee Council, the Refugee Training Partnership and the Refugee Arrivals Project.
+He is currently the Chief Executive of ROTA (Race on the Agenda) and is currently a freelance consultant working on migration-related issues and was formerly the CEO of Charities Evaluation Services and Lasa (London Advice Services Alliance).
+Andy is Chair of the Migrants Resources Centre and Vice Chair of Refugee Action and a trustee of London Voluntary Service Council.
+He was Director of RETAS (Refugee Education and Training Advisory Service) from 1996 to 2004 and has been a trustee of the Refugee Council, the Refugee Training Partnership and the Refugee Arrivals Project and Chair of the Migrants Resource Centre..

 Alan Wallace, Vice Chair

 Throughout his career, Alan has been involved in local economic development, in the social enterprise sector and in the incorporation and leadership of charities at local, regional and national levels.
 Before moving to Kathmandu with VSO for an 18 month stint as an Organisational Development Advisor to various local groups, he was a founding partner in a social enterprise development and consultancy company in Yorkshire – SHINE.
 Prior to that he was the founding Chief Executive of the Coalfields Regeneration Trust, a national grant making body.
-Currently he works for Voluntary Action Leeds and is an individual member of the Development Trusts Association, a Fellow of the RSA and a member of Charity Trustees Network.
+He worked for Voluntary Action Leeds until his retirement in 2013 and he is an individual member of Locality (formerly the Development Trusts Association, a Fellow of the RSA and a member of Charity Trustees Network.

-Chris brings 25 years housing experience to his role on the Metropolitan Migration Foundation Committee.
-Chris recently stood down as the Chair of Metropolitan’s Care and Support Board, and was a finance director for a registered social landlord up until he retired.
+Chris brings 30 years housing experience to his role on the Metropolitan Migration Foundation Committee.
+Chris recently stood down as the Chair of Metropolitan’s Care and Support Board 2 years ago, and was a finance director for a registered social landlord up until he retired.
 Chris enjoys his allotment and long-distance walking as well as singing in a local choir.
 Chris joined the Committee in July 2012.

 Sarah has been working with migrant and asylum communities in the third sector for over 10 years.
-Sarah is currently coordinating Newcastle’s vision to be recognised as a City of Sanctuary.
+Sarah coordinates Newcastle: City of Sanctuary and was recently successful in applying for national recognition for the city.
 Previously Sarah managed an independent charity in the city and specialised in advising on the rights of people from abroad.
 Sarah formed the Citywide Migrant Support Group which she chaired for 4 years.
-This multiagency group provided a platform for partnership across Newcastle.
+This multi-agency group provided a platform for partnership across Newcastle.
 Sarah was subsequently asked to research and develop a method for improved coordination of service delivery for new arrivals across the city.
 Sarah is also an experienced trainer having delivered a number of regional training programmes on the rights of people from abroad to a variety of audiences.

-Angie currently works for British Future, a new communications think tank focusing on identity, integration, migration and opportunity .
-Prior to completing a Masters in Refugee Studies and Community Development from the University of East London, Angie spent seven years at TPG, a leading global private investment firm, dividing her career between firms located in San Francisco and London and working closely with her team across Asia.
+Angie currently works for Avaaz, a 35 million person global civic movement working to ensure that the views and values of the world’s people shape key decisions.
+Prior to that Angie helped establish British Future, a think-tank addressing issues around identity, integration, migration and opportunity .
+Before completing her Masters in Refugee Studies and Community Development from the University of East London, Angie spent seven years at TPG, a leading global private investment firm, dividing her career between firms located in San Francisco and London and working closely with her team across Asia.

-Before moving to the private sector, she worked as the Development and Membership Manager at The Cleveland Health Museum whose mission was to promote healthy lifestyle choices.
-In her spare time she has been actively involved in promoting intercultural relations and mentoring and working with refugees as a member of the International Rescue Committee, Refugee Transitions and the British Red Cross and acting as Ambassador for the Worldwide Classroom, visiting university campuses to promote academic study abroad.
+Early on in her career she worked as the Development and Membership Manager at The Health Museum whose mission was to promote healthy lifestyle choices.
+In her spare time she has been actively involved in working with asylum seekers and refugees as a mentor and volunteer placement advisor through the International Rescue Committee, Refugee Transitions, the British Red Cross, Evelyn Oldfield Unit, and the Refugee Support Network and also travelled through Southern California as Ambassador for the Worldwide Classroom, visiting university campuses to promote academic study abroad.

-He was at Moat Housing where he was CEO for four years.
-Prior to this, he was Chief Executive of CityWest Homes, managing 22,000 homes for Westminster City Council, and Executive Director of Operations for Remploy, which employs 6,000 people with disabilities.
+Brian joined Metropolitan from Moat housing association where he was Chief Executive Officer for four years.
+Prior to this he was Chief Executive of CityWest Homes, managing 22,000 homes for Westminster City Council, and Executive Director of Operations for Remploy, which provides employment opportunities for people with disabilities.

 Paul Birtill, Director of Metropolitan Migration Foundation